cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_HTTP_PROXY                Chain of HTTP proxy groups used by CernVM-FS.
 Necessary.
 Set to ``DIRECT`` if you don't use proxies.
 CVMFS_IGNORE_SIGNATURE          When set to *yes*, don't verify CernVM-FS file catalog signatures.
 CVMFS_INITIAL_GENERATION        Initial inode generation.
 Used for testing.
+CVMFS_NFS_INTERLEAVED_INODES    In NFS mode, use only inodes of the form :math:`an+b`, specified as "b%a".
 CVMFS_IPFAMILY_PREFER           Which IP protocol to prefer when connecting to proxies.
 Can be either 4 or 6.
 CVMFS_KCACHE_TIMEOUT            Timeout for path names and file attributes in the kernel file system buffers.
 CVMFS_KEYS_DIR                  Directory containing \*.pub files used as repository signing keys.
 If set, this parameter has precedence over ``CVMFS_PUBLIC_KEY``.